-In return for their financial support for the Fund(s), the Adviser has agreed to pay (i) each of Newfound and ReSolve any remaining profits generated by unitary management fee for Return Stacked Bonds & Managed Futures, and (ii) Newfound any remaining profits generated by the unitary management fee for the Return Stacked Global Stocks & Bonds ETF.
+In return for their financial support for the Funds, the Adviser has agreed to pay each of Newfound and ReSolve any remaining profits generated by unitary management fee for the Funds.
 If the amount of the unitary management fees for a Fund exceeds the Fund's operating expenses (including the sub-advisory fee and futures trading advisory fee) and the Adviser-retained amount, that excess amount is considered "remaining profit."
-In that case, the Adviser will pay the remaining profits to Newfound and ReSolve (for the Return Stacked Bonds & Managed Futures ETF), or to Newfound (for the Return Stacked Global Stocks & Bonds ETF), as the case may be.
+In that case, the Adviser will pay the remaining profits to Newfound and ReSolve.

 During months when the funds generated by the unitary management fee are insufficient to cover the entire sub-advisory fee or the futures trading advisory fee, those fees are automatically waived.
+Any such waivers are not subject to recoupment.

-Further, if the amount of the unitary management fee for a Fund is less than the Fund's operating expenses and the Adviser-retained amount, Newfound and ReSolve (for the Return Stacked Bonds & Managed Futures ETF), or to Newfound (for the Return Stacked Global Stocks & Bonds ETF), as the case may be, are obligated to reimburse the Adviser for the shortfall.
+Further, if the amount of the unitary management fee for a Fund is less than the Fund's operating expenses and the Adviser-retained amount, Newfound and ReSolve are obligated to reimburse the Adviser for the shortfall.